Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/image/image_settings.rst

       Straight, Premultiplied

 Fields
-   Work with field images.
+   Work with :doc:`/render/blender_render/post_processing/fields` images.
    Video frames consist of two different images (fields) that are merged.
-   This option ensures that when *Fields* are rendered, the correct field of the image is used in the correct field of the rendering.
+   This option ensures that when fields are rendered, the correct field of the image is used in the correct field of the rendering.
    *MIP Mapping* cannot be combined with *Fields*.
 Order of video fields: